family dispute arbitration in North Richland Hills, Texas 76180

 In the quiet suburb of North Richland Hills, Texas 76180, a seemingly simple disagreement erupted into a full-blown arbitration battle that tested the bonds of the Henderson family.

-It all began in early January 2023 when James Henderson, a 58-year-old retired engineer, and his younger sister Linda Marsh, 54, clashed over the division of their late parents’ estate.
+It all began in early January 2023 when the claimant, a 58-year-old retired engineer, and his younger sister Linda Marsh, 54, clashed over the division of their late parents’ estate.
 The dispute centered around their family’s century-old ranch, appraised at $485,000.
 While James intended to keep and maintain the property as a tribute to their parents, Linda saw the ranch as an opportunity to liquidate assets to pay off her mounting personal debts.

 Following their parents’ passing in November 2022, the siblings initially agreed to settle matters amicably.
 But differing emotional attachments and financial pressures drove a wedge between them.
 By February 2023, tensions escalated after Linda secretly listed portions of the property without informing James, leading to accusations of betrayal.